andreathomas10/Master_Thesis/README.md

 - DS at unseen locations: Statistical down-scaling of OA at seen location with ML-models.
 - DS OA components: Statistical down-scaling of OA components at seen location with multi-output Random Forest.
 - CP at unseen locations: Conformal Prediction for DS at unseen locations.
-- PPI: proof-of-concept application of Prediction-Powered Inference with CAMx data.
+- PPI_CAMx: proof-of-concept application of Prediction-Powered Inference with CAMx data.
+- ppi: auxilary function for PPI_CAMx.
+- utils_ppi: auxilary function for PPI_CAMx.
 - utils: code for some figures.